FaceBlockTeam/chat-completion-oracle/README.md

 ## Running your Oracle

-Run the following command on your terminal, and you will start mining Chat Completion requests on Resistor
+Run the following command on your terminal, and you will start mining Chat Completion requests on FaceBlock

 ```
 ts-node index.ts